gadenbuie/ggpomological/Readme.md

 ## Setup theme and scales

-There are two theme-generating functions:
+There are three theme-generating functions:

   - `theme_pomological()` sets the plot theme to be representative of the paper and styling of the watercolors and includes a paper-colored background,

-  - and `theme_pomological_nobg()` has the same styling, just with a transparent (or white) background.
+  - `theme_pomological_nobg()` has the same styling, just with a transparent (or white) background,

+  - `theme_pomological_plain()` has a white background and doesn’t change the font unless requested.

 A handwriting font is needed for the fully authentic pomological look, and I found a few from Google Fonts that fit the bill.